 A surprising link to my tour

 Nor am I a Bed-Stuy local--just as I'm not a resident, present or past, of most of the neighborhoods where I lead tours.
-Or, well, have led tours for 20 years.
+(Or, well, have led tours for 20 years.
 Since March, the walking tour business has pretty much been on hold.)
 But I've spent enough time walking and studying the neighborhoods where I do lead tours to offer insights and context.

 I don't think a web search would find another tour guide/company that lists tours of Bed-Stuy, but I know that Suzanne Spellen and Morgan Munsey, a team of guides (both African-American), lead occasional tours of the neighborhood for the Municipal Art Society and can do so privately.
 See Spellen of Troy.